 Reggie’s representatives have so far declined to comment about the ongoing investigation, although Southern California credit card fraud experts believe that the drama between Wayne and his ex may escalate and become more public as more details trickle out.

 If you or a loved one has been arrested and charged with credit card fraud in Southern California, prosecutors may charge you under various sections of the California Penal Code.
 For instance, mail theft is charged under Penal Code Section 530.5(e); whereas receiving stolen property is charged under Penal Code Section 496(a).
 If you make a false financial statements, prosecutors can charge you under Penal Code Section 532a(1); whereas if you unlawfully access credit card activity, you will subject to punishment under Penal Code Section 484i(c).

 The reason we are bandying about these various penal code sections is to illustrate just how complicated even a simple charge of Southern California credit card fraud can become.
 To that end, whether you face a simple charge or a complex series of charges in conjunction with credit card fraud, mail fraud, or any other white collar crime in Southern California, it behooves you to get solid legal representation.

-Attorney Michael Kraut of the Kraut Law Group is a Harvard Law School educated former prosecutor who has a terrific record with jury trials and a deep understanding of applicable law.
+Attorney Michael Kraut of the Kraut Criminal & DUI Lawyers is a Harvard Law School educated former prosecutor who has a terrific record with jury trials and a deep understanding of applicable law.
 Given the incredibly high stakes that you and your family face – both from a personal freedom standpoint and from a financial standpoint – it behooves you to connect today with Attorney Kraut to go over your options in confidence.